pljeske/cgm-remote-monitor/README.md

 - **INSULINLIMIT** = 3
 - **PODLIMIT** = 3
 - **SENSORLIMIT** = 3

+See [this list](https://github.com/klalle/AAPS-installation-setup/blob/main/README_EN.md#install-nightscout) of my Heroku-variables to get your NS to look like my NS-site above (omnipod-stash-specific settings like "HEROKU_APP_NAME", "FROM" and "EMAIL_TO" are not included in this list...)

 You also need to setup a task scheduler that searches for pod/sensor switches in the NS-db.